ClickyCrispp/use-watch-status/README.md

 import React from 'react'
 import { useWatchStatus } from 'use-watch-status'

-const ALL_POTENTIAL_STATUS_STATES = ['ready', 'loading', 'complete'] as const;
+// NOTE: Without 'as const' on this array all the typescript typings will break const ALL_POTENTIAL_STATUS_STATES = ['ready', 'loading', 'complete'] as const;

 const Example = () => {